 UVM has agreements with over 20 institutions around the world.
 A bilateral exchange implies that students study at a host partner institution while an international student in turn studies at UVM.
-Students interested in participating on a bilateral exchange program should apply through iAbroad.
+Students interested in participating on a bilateral exchange program should apply through GoAbroad.

 ISEP Exchange Programs:

 ISEP is a consortium of member institutions that allows UVM to expand exchange opportunities to over 40 countries.
 It is important to note that not all ISEP sites are available to UVM students.
-Students should research ISEP programs through iAbroad and communicate with OIE to ensure that an ISEP site is available and is the best fit.
+Students should research ISEP programs through GoAbroad and communicate with OIE to ensure that an ISEP site is available and is the best fit.

 For a list of UVM's current exchange programs, visit the Exchange Opportunities page.

 External programs include programs run by other institutions, third party program providers, or direct enroll options.
-Students should research their options in iAbroad.
+Students should research their options in GoAbroad.
 Students do not pay UVM tuition during this time.
 Federal financial aid and UVM loans are eligible to travel with students on these programs.
 UVM scholarships and grants are not available to students for their duration abroad.